ansibleguy/linux_users/ReadMe.md

 ## Functionality

 * Users
+  * User-scope => limit the servers a user should be created on
+  * Sudoers-privileges for specific commands
   * SSH Authorized-keys
-  * User-scope => limit the servers a user should be created on
-  * Sudoers privileges for specific commands
+  * Set Bash aliases
 * Groups
   * nested groups (_member inheritance_)